-- 1. All packages are ECOPACK2® (RoHS-compliant and free of brominated, chlorinated and antimony-oxide flame retardants). - 2.
-The process letters apply to WLCSP devices only.
+- All packages are ECOPACK2[®] (RoHS-compliant and free of brominated, chlorinated and antimony-oxide flame retardants). - 2.
+The process letters apply only when ordering devices in WLCSP package.
 The process letters appear on the device package (marking) and on the shipment box.
 Please contact your nearest ST Sales Office for further information.